From happy customers

 How do I get to the Great Barrier Reef from Cairns, and how long is the boat ride?

 Most tours depart from Cairns' Marlin Marina.
-If you're heading to islands like Green Island or Fitzroy Island, travel time is typically 45 to 60 minutes by fast catamaran.
-Outer reef experiences to sites like Moore or Norman Reef usually take 70 to 90 minutes.
-Some premium packages offer helicopter transfers that take about 25 minutes.
-Departure is straightforward: book your preferred tour and meet at the marina for an easy launch to the reef.
+Trips to islands like Green Island or Fitzroy take 45–60 mins by catamaran, while outer reef sites like Moore or Norman Reef take 70–90 mins.
+Some premium tours offer 25-min helicopter transfers.
+Simply book your tour and meet at the marina for an easy departure.

 How far is the Great Barrier Reef from Port Douglas?

-Port Douglas, located approximately 67 kilometers (42 miles) and an hour's drive north of Cairns (or 70-90 minutes by shuttle), serves as an excellent base for reef excursions; the outer reef is about 30 nautical miles offshore, a 60-90 minute boat trip, while the closer Low Isles are just a 30-minute cruise away.
+Port Douglas, about 67 km (42 mi) north of Cairns (1-hour drive or 70–90 min by shuttle), is a great base for reef trips.
+The outer reef is 30 nautical miles offshore (60–90 min by boat), while Low Isles are just 30 minutes away.

 What activities can you do at the Great Barrier Reef?

-Popular activities include snorkeling, introductory and certified scuba diving, scenic helicopter flights, glass-bottom boat tours, and semi-submersible rides.
-Visitors can also enjoy guided marine biologist tours, touch tanks, island rainforest walks, turtle rehabilitation centres, underwater observatories, and kids' waterslides or splash zones on pontoons.
-Some tours offer private sand cay picnics, sunset cruises, or marine education programs.
+Popular activities include snorkeling, scuba diving, scenic flights, glass-bottom boat and semi-sub rides.
+Visitors can join marine biologist tours, explore touch tanks, rainforest walks, turtle centres, underwater observatories, and kids' splash zones.
+Some tours also offer private sand cay picnics, sunset cruises, or marine education programs.

 What Great Barrier Reef tour can I take if I’m on a budget?